tttr222/biocppi_extraction/README.md

 tensorflow 1.0.0 with tensorflow-fold
 ~~~

 In order to train the NER and RC models, pre-trained word embeddings are needed.
-Since these files tend to gigabytes in size, they must be downloaded separately to the embedding folder.
+Since these files tend to be large (gigabytes), they must be downloaded separately to the embedding folder.
 See [embeddings/README.md](embeddings/README.md) for more details on how to do this.

 # Training